 - Collaborative Approach: Consulting firms work closely with clients, fostering strong partnerships to implement strategies and solutions successfully.

-- Diverse Services: They offer various services, from strategic planning business and operational improvements to change management and technology implementation.
+- Diverse Services: They offer various services, from strategic business planning and operational improvements to change management and technology implementation.

 Pros: